zhousarah/azure-compute-docs/articles/virtual-machines/extensions/agent-linux.md

 | Ubuntu (LTS releases)| 18.04+, 20.04+, 22.04+, 24.04+ | 20.04+, 22.04+, 24.04+ |

 > [!IMPORTANT]</br>
 FIPS 140-3 Enforced is not supported on RHEL/Ubuntu with extensions using 'protectedSettings'.
-ETA for support is early 2025.
+ETA for support is mid 2025.

 Other supported systems: